 Barbara is a graduate of Loyola University in Chicago and holds a Masters degree from Northwestern University.

-Inspired by her mentor with New Age influences, and influenced by her love of artists as diverse as Taylor Swift, Jason Mraz and Sheryl Crow, Barbara began composing her own songs.
+Inspired by her mentor with New Age influences, and influenced by her love of diverse pop, country and piano artists, Barbara began composing her own songs.
 Her debut album, “Second Act,” was born from this fusion of sound, followed by a spa album, "Sweet Autumn Splendor" and in 2015, "Pergola: Purely Piano."
-Barbara also writes songs with lyrics accompanied by her piano, beginning with the holiday hit, "Christmas Magic," which won as one of the best holiday songs of 2015.
+Barbara also writes songs with lyrics accompanied by her piano, beginning with the holiday hit, "Christmas Magic," which won as one of the best holiday songs and was featured in a 2019 play in Indianapolis.
 She has released new piano songs with lyrics and several country songs that appear on this site under "Barb's Country Crossroads."
 All of her music is featured on several radio stations including Pandora Radio.
-She has received rave reviews from key piano reviewers including "Mainly Piano."
+Her 2020 album “Secret Beach” has received rave reviews.

 Many artists have careers that peak at any early age, and then feel their best years are behind them.
 Barbara’s “Second Act” is a long way from reaching the zenith.
 Barbara knows life is full of surprises, and the best is yet to come.